 Interesting facts: Turkey Vultures have a well-developed sense of smell which they use to locate their food.
 They also have a very strong digestive system and can eat animals that have rabies, botulism, anthrax, cholera or salmonella without getting sick.
 Vultures are vital in keeping our environment healthy.

 Nebula was bred in captivity at a zoo in Quebec and joined the Mountsberg Raptor Centre in 2019 when she was one year old.
-As a northern bird, Nebula is most comfortable spending the warmer months living inside the climate-controlled building of the Raptor Centre, however she does make appearances in our public and school programs.
+As a northern bird, Nebula is most comfortable and safe spending the warmer months living inside the Raptor Centre.
+This species is very susceptible to West Nile virus.
+Once the temperatures drop and the mosquitoes disappear, Nebula moves to her outside enclosure where she is a fan favourite with our guests.

 The Great Grey Owl